 Seek Help After a DUI Arrest at a Checkpoint

-A DUI lawyer in Los Angeles can help you if you are charged with a DUI after a checkpoint stop.
+A DUI lawyer in Los Angeles can help you if you face charges of a DUI after a checkpoint stop.
 You can improve your odds of successfully handling a DUI charge if you get assistance as soon as possible after your arrest.
+You only have 10 days to request a hearing to challenge your license suspension, for example.
+We will handle this for you if we represent you before the deadline.

-The professionals at the Simmrin Law Group can advise you as you are questioned by police officers and prosecutors.
-We can work to block evidence against you to weaken the prosecution’s case.
+The professionals at Simmrin Law Group can represent you as police officers and prosecutors question you and build their cases.
+In some cases, we can present evidence to clear your name before they file charges.
+We can work to block evidence against you to weaken the prosecution’s case or find another effective strategy that suits the circumstances of your case.
 Our team understands what it takes to handle DUI charges in California.

 Complete a Free Case Evaluation form now

-A DUI Lawyer Can Help if You’re Stopped at a DUI Checkpoint
+A DUI Lawyer Can Help If Police Stop You at a DUI Checkpoint

-You may avoid a DUI checking in California if you can legally drive in a different direction.
-In all other situations, you are required to stop at a DUI checkpoint and to comply with the requests of law enforcement officers.
-You can get help if you are arrested at a checkpoint by contacting the Simmrin Law Group.
-Just call (310) 997-4688 or fill out our online contact form.
+You may avoid a DUI checkpoint in California if you can legally drive in a different direction.
+In all other situations, you must stop at a DUI checkpoint and comply with the requests of law enforcement officers.
+You can get help if law enforcement arrested you or a loved one at a checkpoint by contacting Simmrin Law Group.
+Just call us or fill out our online contact form.

 Our DUI lawyers in Los Angeles can start working on your defense now with a FREE case evaluation.